XD-DENG/ECharts2Shiny/README.md

 ## Notes

 [1] If you would like to use reactive data for plotting, like the data from reactive() function, please note that you need to use isolate() function to create a non-reactive scope for the data.
-Please refer to the example 5 [https://github.com/XD-DENG/ECharts2Shiny/tree/master/examples/example-5%20Use%20Reactive%20Values].
+Please refer to the [example 5](https://github.com/XD-DENG/ECharts2Shiny/tree/master/examples/example-5%20Use%20Reactive%20Values).